May Gardening Advice

 Tidy up Perennials

-If you have any tall, floppy plants, add supports around them to prevent them from becoming too tall and bushy – there are a wide range of ready-made supports available do this.
+If you have any tall, floppy plants, add supports around them to prevent them from becoming too tall and bushy – there is a wide range of ready-made supports available do this.

 Wondering what you can plant in May?
 If you plan on growing runner beans from seed, now’s the time to start planting them in the garden.
 When preparing the trenches, add supports so that the plants can grow up them.
 It’s worth adding a few extra seeds around each support just in case hungry pests eat any of the seedlings.
 As the seedlings begin to grow, thin out the weakest ones to allow the healthier, stronger ones to harness the nutrients in the soil.

-Sweetcorn seeds can also be planted now; choose a warmish, sheltered site for these as sweetcorn are relatively delicate when growing.
-Always plant the sweetcorn in blocks of at least 12 plants as this vegetable is wind-pollinated.
+Sweetcorn seeds can also be planted now; choose a warmish, sheltered site for these as sweetcorn is relatively delicate when growing.
+Always plant the sweetcorn in blocks of at least 12 plants, as this vegetable is wind-pollinated.

-Use a Kent & Stowe Dibber to make your sowing life easier!
-This dibber has a sharp, stainless steel tip which enables smooth and easy entry into the soil, allowing you to make consistent holes for your seeds.
+Use a dibber to make your sowing life easier!
+This dibber has a sharp, stainless steel tip that enables smooth and easy entry into the soil, allowing you to make consistent holes for your seeds.

 You can also plant these vegetable seeds in May:

-As the weather starts to become warmer, pests can multiply quickly so it’s important to keep on top of them.
+Warmer weather brings an uptick in pests like aphids, vine weevils, and slugs.
+Check the undersides of leaves regularly and take action early.
 There are lots of products to keep all kinds of pests at bay; see our full range here.
-If you have a slug problem, use a product such as Growing Success Slug Killer* which contains a naturally-occurring ingredient and can be used to protect all edible and non-edible plants.
+If you have a slug problem, use a product such as Growing Success Slug Killer*, which contains a naturally occurring ingredient and can be used to protect all edible and non-edible plants.

 How to control slugs and snails naturally